segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ## Other Facebook Destinations Supported by Segment
 This page is about the **Facebook Custom Audiences** destination developed specifically for use with [Engage](/docs/engage/).
-This destination is not supported by other sources.
+No other sources support this destination.
 For documentation on other Facebook destinations, see the pages linked below.

 | **Facebook Destination**                                                                                    | Supported by Engage |
 | ----------------------------------------------------------------------------------------------------------- | ------------------- |